danchoi/poddb_client/README.markdown

 # poddb

-_Podcatching for nerds, Zen minimalists, and Unix fanatics_.
+_Podcatching for nerds_

 Poddb lets you browse, search, and download podcasts from the Unix command line and Vim.

 [screenshots]

+With Poddb, you can browse all of NPR's recent podcasts with the command,

+    poddb npr

 ## Why